hoffjager/databases/README.md

 	* October: 99, €2,003.60, €1,028.88, €974.72
 	* November: 68, €2,014.78, €993.22, €1,021.56
 	* December: 87, €3,278.72, €1,642.34, €1,636.38
 	* Total: 941, €22,793.67, €10,196.69, €12,596.98

-The years 2017, 2019, 2021 & 2022 each saw purchases of at least 100 games.

 From each month from each year combined, it appears that September saw the most game purchases, coincidentally that is my birthday month.

-August was also a busy month, I imagine I would have availed of pre-orders prior to my birthday.
+August was also a busy month, I imagine that I would have availed of pre-orders prior to my birthday.

-June & July were quiet in comparison, where combined purchases were less than September alone.
+June & July were quiet in comparison, where overall combined purchases were less than September alone.

+December & January were also busy months, likely as a result of the Christmas season with gifts received, coupled with the January sales for the best deals with the gifts.

+In terms of maximum savings, over €1,600 were saved in the months of September & December.

 *   How many video games were purchased via gift cards & the PlayStation Plus subscription service?